Lee Francis: Academic

-Francis earned his B.p. and M.A. degrees from San Francisco State University, and a PhD from the Western Institute for Social Research in Berkeley, California.
+Francis earned his B.A. and M.A. degrees from San Francisco State University, and a PhD from the Western Institute for Social Research in Berkeley, California.
 Francis served as Visiting Associate Professor and Interim Director of Native American Studies department at the University of New Mexico, and the American Studies program at American University, where he also served as Director of the Washington Internships for Native Students (WINS) program.
 He also served as Director of the Pre-Engineering Intensive Learning Academy for Native students at California State University, Long Beach, Student Affairs Officer at University of California Santa Barbara, Associate Director of the Educational Opportunity Program at San Francisco State University, and Senior Faculty with Meta-Life Adult Professional Training Institute.

 Native American writing

 Francis was the National Director of Wordcraft Circle of Native Writers and Storytellers starting in 1992.
 He served on the Diversity Committee of the United Way of America, and was an active member in the National Coalition for Indian Education and the National Indian Education Association.